 And I couldn’t do any of this without doing a playlist for Rustic Overtones, one of my favorite bands of all time.

-Next I think I might try Kings of Leon, Black Keys and maybe the Red Hot Chili Peppers.
-I tried doing one for The Roots yesterday, but the way their songs started and ended was throwing me off.
+A Roots’ one is tricky because of the way their songs start and end.
 See, adding sequencing makes it trickier!
 But I’m going to take another run at it.

 I like the challenge of this.
 Spotify, for all of it’s positives and benefits, has also made us lazy.
 They tell us what’s new and what’s new that we might like based on what we’ve listened too.
 They create playlists of artists, they create playlists for moods, they create playlists for damn near everything.
 If we want to do something on our own, all we have to do is drag and drop and we’re good to go.